vidal-adrien/ChIP-Rx-Pipeline-Pub/chipseq.md

     -out matrix.tab.gz
 ```

 **Note:** In this command `--averageTypeBins` does not determine the statistic used to combine signals from the same regions as this calculation is not done in this step.
-This argument only determines when dealing with input `.bigwig` files with different bun sizes.
+This argument only determines when dealing with input `BigWig` files with different bun sizes.

 ### 6.3) Profile plot